SOCCER PLAYER

 Icon of person Rodrigo Battaglia

-Rodrigo Andrés Battaglia (Spanish pronunciation: [roˈðɾiɣo βaˈtaɣlja]; Italian: [roˈdriːɡo batˈtaʎʎa]; born 12 July 1991) is an Argentine professional footballer who plays as a Defensive midfielder for Argentine Primera División club Boca Juniors.
+Rodrigo Andrés Battaglia (Spanish pronunciation: [roˈðɾiɣo βaˈtaɣlja]; Italian: [roˈdriːɡo batˈtaʎʎa]; born 12 July 1991) is an Argentine professional footballer who plays as a defensive midfielder for Argentine Primera División club Boca Juniors.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Rodrigo Battaglia is the 11,404th most popular soccer player (up from 14,925th in 2019), the 916th most popular biography from Argentina (up from 1,082nd in 2019) and the 479th most popular Argentinean Soccer Player.
+His biography is available in 19 different languages on Wikipedia (up from 16 in 2024).
+Rodrigo Battaglia is the 11,687th most popular soccer player (up from 14,925th in 2024), the 954th most popular biography from Argentina (up from 1,082nd in 2019) and the 493rd most popular Argentinean Soccer Player.

 Memorability Metrics